Dorcy64/Dorcy64/README.md

-- 👋 Hi, I go by Dorcy Shema on the interwebs
-- 👀 I’m interested in machine learning, web apps (saas products)
-- 🌱 I’m specialised in Flask/Django/Docker/Webpack Product Development
-- 💞️ I’m occassionally publish google collab data analysises
-- 📫 You can reach out to me at hello@dorcis.com
+I’m interested in machine learning, web apps (saas products) I’m specialised in Flask/Django/Docker/Webpack Product Development I’m occassionally publish google collab data analysises 📫 You can reach out to me at hello@dorcis.com

 <!---
 Dorcy64/Dorcy64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.